Amazon Author Central is a powerful platform for authors, especially if you are self-publishing…

 Top reasons to create an Author Central account:

-- Increases your readership on Amazon’s KDP
+- Visibility.
+Increases your readership on Amazon’s KDP

-How to join Amazon Author Central
+How to Join Amazon Author Central

 If you haven’t published a book on Amazon yet, you’ll want to follow the steps on how to publish an eBook.
+There are many technical steps to consider, especially when it comes to your formatting and files (such as EPUB vs MOBI).

 Sign in with your regular Amazon username and password.
 If you don’t have an account, select “I am a new customer.”
 You’ll need to give a little more information.